 Alvord Hot Springs Bunkhouses

-The remaining bunkhouses are $70 per night for two people (limited to 4 people).
-Check details, bunkhouses photo gallery and book them on their website.
+Bunkhouse starts at $100 per night for 2 people and includes A/C.Can accommodate up to 4 adults.
+Check details, and the bunkhouses photo gallery, and book them on their website.

 Oregon Hot Springs Map